t2206/3DporoCascade/README.md

 The paper is currently under review.
 Source Fortran codes for the calculation of the 3D model based on lifting surface method will be uploaded as soon as the paper is accepted and published.

-Thanks for the open source provided by Peter Baddoo @ https://github.com/baddoo.
+Thanks for the open source provided by Peter Baddoo @ https://github.com/baddoo for 2D comparisons with our present model.